State price transparency reporting has been saved

 Potential challenges and complexities

-Newly enacted state price transparency reporting and HCP transparency reporting legislation isn't consistent across states and will require careful analysis of each requirement to understand the intricacies and reasonable assumptions that will be required for compliant reporting.
+State price transparency reporting legislation is not consistent across states and requires careful analysis of each requirement to understand the intricacies and reasonable assumptions that will be required for compliant reporting.

-How Deloitte Risk and Financial Advisory can help
+How Deloitte Risk & Financial Advisory can help

 - Ongoing support

-To learn more about drug price transparency, HCP transparency, and more, download the full report: State price transparency reporting: Maintain compliance and operational readiness as regulatory pressure builds.
+To learn more about drug price transparency, download the full report: State price transparency: Operational considerations for 2020.